Quantcast

 They must have fallen out of your purse or computer bag, because they were sitting on the floor, right by the door.
 I nearly stepped on them, which would have sucked for you for obvious reasons.

 I’m currently putting together a “FOUND” sign to tape up by the door.
 I’ll use an extra large block-type font (probably something like Arial Black at about 160 picas since I know (judging by the soda-bottle thickness of the lenses) that you’ll be nearly blind for the next few days.
-I hope you either a) have a backup pair of prescription glasses/contacts, or b) have someone who can driver your blind ass around for a couple of days because, DAYUM!!!
+I hope you either a) have a backup pair of prescription glasses/contacts, or b) have someone who can drive your blind ass around for a couple of days because, DAYUM!!!

 Anyway, I just wanted to let you know that I found them and have them in my cube.
 You can stop by and pick them up anytime.
 Just make sure you bring a venti latte with an extra shot of espresso for my troubles.